pedromctech/gitlab-rescue/README.md

             Prints version information

     --from-all-if-missing
-            If variable is not found in defined environment (-e option), try with "All" environment.
+            If variable is not found in defined environment (-e option), try searching in "All" environment.

 OPTIONS:
     -e, --environment <ENVIRONMENT>